SmartThingsCommunity/webrtc-tutorial/step_2/STEP_2.md

 Devices on the SmartThings platform use [device profiles](https://developer.smartthings.com/docs/devices/device-profiles/) to define device features and functionality on the platform.

 You will need to create a [device profile](https://developer.smartthings.com/docs/devices/device-profiles/) for your camera device before joining it with the SmartThings platform.
-In this step, we will use the CLI and a predefined device definition to create a device profile.
+In this step, we use the CLI and a predefined device definition to create a device profile.

 ## Create your device definition and device profile